dacavTags: [ Personal Projects ]

 It is designed as a toolkit, and comes with a number of commands:

-The manual of each sub-command is available in form of Unix Manual page,
+The manual of each sub-command is available in form of Man Page, and by

 Free as in Freedom